ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 		- is a scalar variable of type int, that holds the number of variables.

 	*
-		- m
+		- o

 		- is a scalar variable of type int, that holds the number of residuals.

 	*
-		- A_type
+		- Ao_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the Jacobian $A$.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the design matrix $A_o$.
 It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense_by_rows', or 'dense_by_columns'; lower or upper case variants are allowed.

 	*
-		- A_ne
+		- Ao_ne

-		- is a scalar variable of type int, that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type int, that holds the number of entries in $A_o$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
-		- A_row
+		- Ao_row

-		- is a one-dimensional array of size A_ne and type int, that holds the row indices of $A$ in the sparse co-ordinate or sparse column-wise storage scheme.
+		- is a one-dimensional array of size Ao_ne and type int, that holds the row indices of $A_o$ in the sparse co-ordinate or sparse column-wise storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
-		- A_col
+		- Ao_col

-		- is a one-dimensional array of size A_ne and type int, that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size Ao_ne and type int, that holds the column indices of $A_o$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
+		- Ao_ptr_ne

+		- is a scalar variable of type int, that holds the length of the pointer array if sparse row or column storage scheme is used for $A_o$.
+For the sparse row scheme, Ao_ptr_ne should be at least o+1, while for the sparse column scheme, it should be at least n+1, It need not be set when the other schemes are used.

+	*
-		- A_ptr
+		- Ao_ptr

-		- is a one-dimensional array of size n+1 or m+1 and type int, that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme, or the starting position of each column of $A$, as well as the total number of entries, in the sparse column-wise storage scheme.
+		- is a one-dimensional array of size Ao_ptr_ne and type int, that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
+By contrast, it holds the starting position of each column of $A_o$, as well as the total number of entries, in the sparse column-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; blls_import_without_a
 .. _doxid-galahad__blls_8h_1a419f9b0769b4389beffbbc5f7d0fd58c: